Anthonykts/Anthonykts/README.md

 ---

 ## 🌱 Currently Learning
-- Advanced Python libraries for optimization
+- Advanced optimization techniques for market operation and energy scheduling
-- Smart grid simulation techniques
+- Simulation of smart grid and demand response mechanisms using Python
-- Machine learning applications in energy systems
+- Machine learning applications for energy price forecasting and renewable generation prediction

-💡 Goal: Applying optimization and machine learning techniques to real-world energy system challenges.
+- Integration of optimization models with real-world datasets (market data, grid operation data)

+💡 **Goal:** To apply advanced computational methods to enhance efficiency, stability, and sustainability in modern electricity markets and smart energy systems.

 ---